Clear Capital Announces ClearInsight+ to Support Freddie Mac's ACE+ PDR Solution

 Clear Capital's PDR provides a verified property dataset that fulfills Freddie Mac's requirements, with trained real estate brokers/agents utilizing ClearInsight to gather property data, photos, and generate CubiCasa floor plans and gross living area (GLA).
 Once collected, the data is reviewed for quality assurance and typically provided to the lender in three days, depending on appointment scheduling with the point of contact.

-When the PDR states C5 or C6 repairs are needed, and lenders need to obtain a completion report, ordering Clear Capital's Completion Report engages their national real estate broker/agent-based data collection service to verify if property repairs or alterations for ACE+ PDR eligibility are complete.
-When certain property condition factors are identified in the PDR and a lender needs to upgrade to an appraisal, Clear Capital's Hybrid Appraisal (Freddie Mac Form 70H) provides a trustworthy opinion of value up to 50% faster than a traditional appraisal.
+When the PDR states repairs are needed, and the lender requests repairs, ordering Clear Capital's Completion Report engages their national real estate broker/agent-based data collection service to verify if repairs or alterations for property eligibility are complete.
+When certain property characteristics or conditions are identified in the PDR and a lender needs to upgrade to an appraisal, Clear Capital's Hybrid Appraisal provides a trustworthy opinion of value up to 50% faster than a traditional appraisal.

 "We are thrilled to announce the addition of Clear Capital to our list of verified software partners supporting our PDR dataset," said Daniel Miller, Single-Family Director of Strategic Technology Partnerships at Freddie Mac.
 "Clear Capital and their network of trained data collectors and experienced appraisers support bringing our ACE+ PDR solution to market in a meaningful way."